minaburo/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

-Note that acknowledgement can be optimized and a REST level acknowledgement can be used as a transport level acknowledgement.
+Note that acknowledgements can be optimized and a REST level acknowledgement can be used as a transport level acknowledgement.

 A rule includes also a Direction